Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Results

-{\it Entanglement entropy---} The $n^{\rm th}$ R\'enyi EE is defined as $S^E_n = \frac{1}{1-n} \ln \left( \text{Tr} \rho^n_A \right)$.
+The $n^{\rm th}$ R\'enyi EE is defined as $S^E_n = \frac{1}{1-n} \ln \left( \text{Tr} \rho^n_A \right)$.
 Based on its trace structure \cite{calabreseEntanglement2004,laflorencieQuantum2016}, this is equivalent to writing it as $S^E_n = \frac{1}{1-n} \ln \left( \frac{Z_A^{n}}{Z^{n}}\right)$, within the QMC framework, $Z_A^{n}$ can be interpreted as $n$ replicated space-time configurations where the entangled region $A$ is connected along the imaginary time direction, while $Z^n$ corresponds to $n$ independent replicas.
-In this Letter, we focus on the second R\'enyi entropy ($n=2$) with the entanglement region $L_A=L/2$, and we employ the nonequilibrium incremental algorithm for the EE computation~\cite{demidioEntanglement2020,zhaoMeasuring2022,zhaoUnconventional2025}.
+In this work, we focus on the second R\'enyi entropy ($n=2$) with the entanglement region $L_A=L/2$, and we employ the non-equilibrium incremental algorithm for the EE computation~\cite{demidioEntanglement2020,zhaoMeasuring2022,zhaoUnconventional2025}.

-In Fig.~\ref{fig:fig4} (a), we present our QMC EE results for $\alpha \in [1,3]$, together with the nearest-neighbor interaction case ($\alpha=\infty$).
+In Fig.~\ref{fig:fig4} (a), we present our QMC EE results for $\alpha \in [1,3]$, together with the nearest-neighbor interaction (NNI) case ($\alpha=\infty$).
 In the short-range regime, $\alpha > \alpha_c$, the system is gapped and the EE follows a strict area law $S \sim \mathcal{O}(1)$, consistent with Hastings theorem~\cite{Hastings_2007}.
-On the other side of the transition, in the N\'eel ordered regime $\alpha < \alpha_c$, the measured $S^E_2(L_A)$ is well-described by a logarithmic scaling
+On the other side of the transition, in the N\'eel ordered regime $\alpha < \alpha_c$, the measured $S^E_2$ is well-described by a logarithmic scaling

-with a prefactor $ \ell^{E}_{2}(\alpha)$ that varies continuously with $\alpha$, similarly to the $S=1/2$ case~\cite{zhaoUnconventional2025,NoteSLR}.
+with a prefactor $ \ell^{E}_{2}(\alpha)$ that varies continuously with $\alpha$, similarly to the $S=1/2$ case~\cite{zhaoUnconventional2025}\footnote{We also note that in the \textit{super-long-range} regime $\alpha \le 1$, the entanglement entropy follows $S_A^2 = \ln L + \mathcal{O}(1)$ due to the tower-of-states structure~\cite{vidalEntanglement2007,liebOrdering1962}.}.
 Fitting to the QMC data is performed according to Eq.~\eqref{eq:eq2} to extract the logarithmic coefficient $ \ell^{E}_{2}(\alpha)$.
-To mitigate finite-size effects in extracting $\ell^{E}_{2}$, we employed a fitting procedure by progressively discarding data from smaller system sizes until the coefficient value has converged (see SM~\cite{suppl} for details).
+To mitigate finite-size effects in extracting $\ell^{E}_{2}$, we employed a fitting procedure by progressively discarding data from smaller system sizes until the coefficient value has converged (see Appendix~\ref{sec:supp-extrapolation} for details).